 - Departmental records and records retention schedules should be reviewed annually by staff to determine if records are ready for transfer to the archives or destruction. - Analog records that have reached the end of their life cycle and are not confidential may be discarded by staff by recycling. - Confidential analog records that have reached the end of their life cycle must be shredded.
-Departments may use personal office shredders or shredding bins located throughout the office areas for shredding. - Electronic records that have reached the end of their life cycle may be deleted from museum servers.
-Non-permanent electronic records stored on external media (e.g. DVD) must be appropriately erased or the media destroyed.
-Contact the department of technology services for assistance with the destruction of records residing on external media. - If a legal shred hold is initiated by museum administration records cannot be destroyed until the shred hold is lifted.
+Departments may use personal office shredders or deliver confidential records to archives for shredding. - Electronic records that have reached the end of their life cycle may be deleted from museum servers.
+Non permanent electronic records stored on external media (e.g. DVD) must be appropriately erased or the media destroyed.
+Contact the department of technology services for assistance with the destruction of records residing on external media.